melka/lgcommander/README.md

 ## Windows users:
 You can avoid the black console window if you change the "py" file extension to "pyw".

-#### This sowtware was developed with inspiration and/or information taken from:
+#### This software was developed with inspiration and/or information taken from:

 *   <http://python.org>